-This report documents the results of a state-by-state analysis of Department of Defense personnel and contractual spending during Fiscal Year (FY) 2021 in the 50 states and the District of Columbia.
+This report documents the results of a state-by-state analysis of Department of Defense personnel, contractual, and grant spending during Fiscal Year (FY) 2022 in the 50 states and the District of Columbia.
 State and local officials may use this information to assess a region’s dependence on defense spending and to target assistance to support more resilient communities and companies.

-The supplemental report is an analysis of DoD contract and personnel spending in American Samoa, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico, Guam, and the Virgin Islands of the United States.
+A supplemental analysis report of DoD personnel, contract, and grant spending in American Samoa, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico, Guam, and the Virgin Islands of the United States is forthcoming.

 Appendix 1 of the full report contains a listing of major military installations by state and county.

 Appendix 2 of the full report contains additional details on the research methodology.

 Note: In USAspending.gov, DoD prime contracts are associated with one place of performance per contract or subaward as designated by the contractor receiving the funds and do not reflect how the total contracted workload or revenue is distributed.
 No "manual adjustments" have been made to further allocate this contract spending across locations beyond what is reported in USAspending.gov.
 Recognizing contracted work may occur at multiple locations across a company, readers are encouraged to contact state and local organizations for more details on Defense supply chain information that is not captured in this report.

 Regarding personnel data, the report uses DoD’s Defense Manpower Data Center (DMDC) for gross payroll and personnel counts.
 DMDC Defense payroll figures represent the total gross pay received by personnel in a county through FY 2022, while personnel counts reflect the number on September 30, 2022.
 Personnel counts do not include contractors, as contracted personnel are not reported to DMDC.

 Click on the state or district name below to view data:

 - North Carolina

 - Rhode Island